 We’re trying to replicate our routine by doing the things we’ve done every day for years now.
-Washing our faces, brushing our hair, getting dressed, setting the table, cooking, eating at the same time, having bedtime tea.
+Washing our faces, brushing our hair, getting dressed, setting the table, cooking, eating at the same time and having bedtime tea.
 Calling family and friends.
 Seeing a movie together.
-I’m even remembering to put on night creams and lotion my hands!
+I’m even remembering to put on night creams and lotion on my hands!

 How has this been affecting us as a newlywed couple?